 The majority of student conduct incidents at Merrimack College are adjudicated in a meeting with an Administrative Hearing Officer (AHO).
-The Director of Community Standards, Assistant Director of Community Standards and administrators in the Office of Residence Life serve as AHOs.
+The Assistant Dean of Students, Graduate Fellow for Community Standards and administrators in the Office of Residence Life serve as AHOs.

 - Area Coordinators and the Graduate Fellow in Community Standards may hear matters with a maximum possible sanction of removal from housing for designated periods of time.

 - Assistant/Associate Directors of Residence Life and the Assistant Dean of Residence Life may hear matters with a maximum possible sanction of removal from housing for extended periods of time.

-- The Director of Community Standards (or desginee) and the Student Conduct Board can hear any matter, including those with a maximum possible sanction of expulsion from the College
+- The Assistant Dean of Students (or desginee) and the Student Conduct Board can hear any matter, including those with a maximum possible sanction of expulsion from the College